 A: Visas are basically permits that enable you to be in a specific country for more than 90 days.
 Adelante will happily guide you through the visa process and do anything we can to help you understand the visa process.

 Work visas are never required for any of our programs since you are not working and we are not an employment agency.
 These are academic, apprenticeship programs.
 Student visas are required only for programs longer than 3 months.
 For all Adelante Abroad programs except Spain, visas or extensions of passport stamps can be secured once abroad for most nationalities.
 Click here for more information on Spain visas.

 A: Payment in full is due no later than 45 days prior to your desired start date in the program.
 Invoices are sent via email about 7-10 days before payment is due.

-A: Any cancellations must be received in writing by email, mail, or fax.
+A: Any cancellations must be received in writing by email or mail.
 Phone cancellations are not accepted.
+The program confirmation deposit is non-refundable.
 If you cancel your participation in the program 45 days prior to your start date or earlier, you will receive a full refund of the program fee.
 If you cancel 30 – 45 days prior to your start date, Adelante is entitled to 50% of the program fee.
 If you cancel 0 – 30 days prior to your start date, Adelante is entitled to 100% of the program fee.
 Also, if you cancel at any time following your arrival in your program country, there will be no refund.
-The $150 application fee is non-refundable.

 A: Yes – We have English-speaking Adelante staff abroad in every location where we place candidates.
 Some programs have a Director and an Intern Advisor.
 The in-country Director is in charge of everything that has to do with your program once you are abroad including: airport pick-up, housing, language classes, your internship placement etc. You will meet with this Director sometime during your first few days abroad, during week one, and have access to this person as needed for the duration of your program.